Every year, it’s impossible to miss the rainbow-flagged impact that the annual Pride celebrations have on the world.

 You might think it’s unusual for us to be directing this article towards the liberal melting pot of personalities that work in creative companies.
 You could be forgiven for thinking the design world (fuelled by a search for difference, originality and vibrancy) is a safe space.
 After all, a (depressingly) common stereotype for the creative individual, particularly male, maybe the colourful, flamboyant and yes, gay, designer.

 When I first entered the professional world of advertising and branding, I came across fascinating, subtle unpleasantness from some straight men.
-I reacted by working to be as good as I could possibly be at my job, so I couldn’t have the ‘gay thing’ thrown at me.
+I reacted by working to be as good as I could be at my job so that I couldn’t have the ‘gay thing’ thrown at me.
 By having to strive so hard to prove myself, I feel I may have gained some perspective.

 Regardless of preconceptions, it’s optimistic to assume that the sector is any further forward in terms of acceptance.
 Have we ever paused to think about how this might affect that (rarer than you may imagine) creature - the straight, cis, able-bodied, white male, perhaps feeling the pressure to prove their masculinity 'in spite' of being 'a creative'.